The prostate gland enlarges as men age.

 Drugs such as over-the-counter antihistamines and nasal decongestants can increase resistance to the flow of urine or reduce the bladder’s ability to contract, causing temporary blockage of urine flow out of the bladder in men with BPH.

-BPH first causes symptoms when the enlarged prostate begins to block the flow of urine.
-Health care providers sometimes use the term lower urinary tract symptoms or LUTS to describe the combination of symptoms that BPH can cause.
+Benign prostatic hyperplasia (BPH) first causes symptoms when the enlarged prostate begins to block the flow of urine.
+Health care providers sometimes use the term lower urinary tract symptoms to describe the combination of symptoms that BPH can cause.
 At first, men may have difficulty starting urination.
 Urination may also feel incomplete.
 Because the bladder does not empty completely, men have to urinate more frequently, often at night (nocturia).
 Also, the need to urinate may become more urgent.
 The volume and force of the urinary flow may diminish noticeably, and urine may dribble at the end of urination.

-Urine flow out of the bladder can be blocked (urinary retention) completely, making urination impossible and usually leading to a full feeling and severe pain in the lower abdomen.
+Urine flow out of the bladder can be blocked (urinary retention Urinary Retention Urinary retention is inability to urinate or incomplete emptying of the bladder.
+People who have incomplete emptying of the bladder may have urinary frequency or urinary incontinence.
+If the... read more ) completely, making urination impossible and usually leading to a full feeling and severe pain in the lower abdomen.
 However, occasionally urinary retention can occur with few or even no symptoms until retention is very severe.
 Urinary retention can be triggered by the following conditions:

 What Happens When the Prostate Gland Enlarges?

 By feeling the prostate during a rectal examination, doctors can usually determine if it is enlarged.
 Doctors insert a gloved and lubricated finger into the rectum.
 The prostate can be felt just in front of the rectum.
-A prostate affected by BPH feels enlarged, symmetrical, and smooth but is not painful to the touch.
+A prostate affected by benign prostatic hyperplasia (BPH) feels enlarged, symmetrical, and smooth but is not painful to the touch.
+Firm or hard areas may indicate prostate cancer Prostate Cancer The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to urinate frequently and urgently, and blood in the urine, usually occur only after the cancer... read more .

-A urine sample should be examined to make sure there is no infection or bleeding.
-When an examination reveals an enlarged prostate or a man has symptoms of urine blockage, doctors usually also do a test to measure the level of prostate-specific antigen (PSA) in the blood.
+A urine sample should be examined (urinalysis) to make sure there is no infection or bleeding.
+When an examination reveals an enlarged prostate or a man has symptoms of urine blockage, doctors typically also do a test to measure the level of prostate-specific antigen (PSA) in the blood.
 The PSA level can be elevated in men with BPH and also in men with prostate cancer.
-If the PSA level is elevated or the prostate is hard or lumpy to the touch, other tests may then be required to diagnose cancer (see Prostate Cancer).
+If the PSA level is elevated or the prostate is hard or lumpy to the touch, other tests may then be required to determine if cancer is present.

 Men who have symptoms of urine blockage may be asked to urinate into a device that measures the volume and rate of urine flow (a test called uroflowmetry).
 Immediately after the uroflowmetry, doctors do a bladder ultrasound examination to determine how completely the bladder has emptied.
 Both these tests help diagnose the presence and severity of urine blockage.